arriIsHere/arri.tech/src/index.md

 ## Hoi

 Welcome humans!
-I'm Arri!
-I am a Senior Software engineer with a knack for frontend development and a passion for Accessability!
+I'm Arri, a Senior Software Engineer with a knack for frontend development and a passion for Accessability.
 I have just now started doing talks at conferences but I love it and am hoping to do more!

 ## Projects

-I spend most of my development time with work and like to spend my free time outdoors!
+I spend most of my development time with work and like to spend my free time outdoors!.
-However there are some side projects I have made for fun!
+However there are some side projects I have made for fun.
 Feel free to check them out.
 <span class="ascii-art" role="img" aria-hidden="true" aria-label="ascii smiley face">:)</span>

 ### Brewlab